cristitodoran/survival-bot/README.md

 Open chrome dev tools

-Go to the available slots page
+Go to the available slots page and filter for city and county

 In the networks tab, right click on the following request: "https://programare.vaccinare-covid.gov.ro/scheduling/api/centres?page=0&size=10&sort=,"